Ergon-moe/Bitcoin-Static/doc/json-rpc/sendmany.md

 1. "dummy"               (string, required) Must be set to "" for backwards compatibility.
 2. "amounts"             (string, required) A json object with addresses and amounts {
-      "address":amount   (numeric or string) The bitcoin address is the key, the numeric amount (can be string) in ERG is the value
+      "address":amount   (numeric or string) The bitcoin address is the key, the numeric amount (can be string) in XRG is the value
       ,...
     }
 3. minconf                 (numeric, optional, default=1) Only use the balance confirmed at least this many times.